NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 [node](https://nodejs.org/en/) is required for development.

-The repo is organised as a monorepo using `npm`.
-To install the dependencies of all packages in the repo, run `npm install` in the root directory of the repository.
-This will install node dependencies at the top level, which are shared among all of the packages.
+The repo is organised as a monorepo using [pnpm](https://pnpm.io).
+To install the dependencies of all packages in the repo, run `pnpm install` in the root directory of the repository.
+The version of pnpm to use is pinned in the `packageManager` field of the root `package.json`, and [corepack](https://nodejs.org/api/corepack.html) will honour it.

 ## Running Locally